softerhardware/Hermes-Lite2/hardware/hl/releases/hl2p0build9/README.md

 ## PCB

  * CL1 and CL2 inset to match N2ADR board.
 Some rework in that area.
-These components are optional for external clocking.
  * Silkscreen updated to build9.
  * Opensource hardware logo added back to silkscreen.
  * Location of R13 and J2 swapped.